 • intoxication, fever-sore throat

-Small-dot (1-2 mm), bright Simultaneous rash, intense rash in the folds of the body.
+Fine-dot (1-2 mm), bright Simultaneous rash, intense rash in the folds of the body.
 Pale nasolabial triangle.
-Leaves peeling infectiousness 10 days from the moment of onset of symptoms, with streptococcus carriage - constant infectiousness
+Leaves peeling contagiousness 10 days from the onset of symptoms, with streptococcus carriage - constant contagiousness

 Infectious mononucleosis Unknown

 Diverse in shape and size, does not always occur On the 5-6th day of illness, sometimes later.
-More intense on the face, but also present on the trunk Disappears without a trace The virus has a low infectivity, is transmitted more often when using shared utensils and kissing
+More intense on the face, but also present on the body Disappears without a trace The virus is low infectivity and is transmitted more often through sharing utensils and kissing

 • malaise